yboulaamane/cdd-toolbox/README.md

 - [Hugging Face](https://huggingface.co/) - A new growing AI community similar to Kaggle.
 - [Code Ocean](https://codeocean.com/) - A cloud-based platform designed to facilitate the sharing, collaboration, and reproducibility of research code and data.
 - [Zenodo](https://zenodo.org/) - An open-access repository for research outputs.
 It is an initiative developed by CERN to provide a platform for researchers to share and preserve various types of scholarly content, including datasets, software, publications, and other research-related materials.
 - [ChemML](https://hachmannlab.github.io/chemml/index.html) - ChemML empowers users to perform various data science tasks and ML workflows, making modern data science accessible in the broader chemistry and materials community.
+- [Datagrok]( https://datagrok.ai/cheminformatics) - Datagrok offers robust support for small molecules and popular building blocks in cheminformatics.
+It understands various chemical notations like SMILES and SMARTS.
+Users can visualize molecules in 2D or 3D, sketch them, and extract properties.

 ## Artificial intelligence for drug discovery